Skip to product information

 No!
 Of course not!!

-So why should it be any different with the oud?
+Why should it be any different with the oud?

 Sad but true!

-There are countless fragrance buddies out there who own various oils and regularly scent themselves with so-called "oud oils," but have actually NEVER touched real oud.
-Even worse are those friends who, for example, were at some bazaar in Thailand and supposedly bought "real oud" from a street vendor...€3...for 12ml! ;)
+There are countless fragrance enthusiasts out there who own various oils, regularly scent themselves with so-called "oud oils," but in reality, have NEVER actually smelled real oud.
+Even worse are those friends who, for example, were in some bazaar in Thailand and supposedly bought "real oud" from a street vendor... €3... for 12ml! ;)

 Of course!!
 Really!!

-After all, you don't buy your gold jewelry at motorway service stations on the border with Eastern Europe, from certain family groups (potbellied men and women in skirts) who, driving a Mercedes at the edge of the service station, try to sell a gullible victim about 200g of gold jewelry for an initial price of €1,500, because they supposedly have a car breakdown and can't pay for the repairs...then you can come home really proud and tell your wife...
+You wouldn't buy your gold jewelry at motorway service stations on the border of Eastern Europe, from certain family groups (pot-bellied men and women in skirts) who, with a Mercedes parked at the edge of the service station, try to sell a gullible victim about 200g of gold jewelry for an initial €1500, claiming they have car trouble and can't pay for the repairs... then you can go home feeling really proud, and tell your wife...

-" Honey, I just bought 200g of 21-karat gold jewelry!
-The guy initially wanted €1,500, but I negotiated it down to €800."
+Honey, I just bought 200g of 21 karat gold jewelry!
+The guy initially wanted €1,500, but I haggled him down to €800.”

 I've completely drifted off again…

-..what do I want to tell you?!
+...what do I want to tell you?!

-and that is exactly what is here at
+and that's exactly what's happening here at

 MAI sweet Thai